mitre/saf-training/src/inspec-training/advanced/Appendix D - Example Pipeline for Validating an InSpec Profile.md

 This pipeline is intended to validate that the RHEL7 InSpec profile functions correctly.
 We're not too concerned with whether our "hardened" box is actually hardened; we just want to know if InSpec is assessing it correctly.

-::: note Why Vanilla and Hardened?
+::: info Why Vanilla and Hardened?
 Having two test suites, where one is hardened and one is not, can be useful for seeing the differences between how a profile behaves on different types of systems.

 It also has the added bonus of simultaneously validating that whatever tool we use for hardening is working correctly.